easydataservices/db2-datetime/README.md

 ### Function NEXT_2ND_DOW_N_OF_MONTH

-This function returns the earliest date on or after the specified date (P_AT_DATE) that is the second occurrence of the specified day of the week (P_DOW_N) in the specified month (P_MONTH).
+This function returns the first date on or after the specified date (P_AT_DATE) that is the second occurrence of the specified day of the week (P_DOW_N) in the specified month (P_MONTH).

 Examples:
 ```
--- Return the earlist date on or after 2024-11-12 that is the second Tuesday in November.
+-- Return the first date on or after 2024-11-12 that is the second Tuesday in November.
 VALUES datetime.next_2nd_dow_n_of_month('2024-11-12', 2, 11);

 12-11-2024

--- Return the earlist date on or after 2024-11-12 that is the second Friday in November.
+-- Return the first date on or after 2024-11-12 that is the second Friday in November.
 VALUES datetime.next_2nd_dow_n_of_month('2024-11-12', 5, 11);

 14-11-2025